axibase/atsd-use-cases/research/irs-tax-filings/README.md

 ![](./images/tax-2018-3.png)
 [![](./images/button.png)](https://apps.axibase.com/chartlab/bdab5fd8)

 *Fig 4.* A histogram shows the distribution of values for the given datasets.
-Assuming all series were equally-distributed the slope of the stacked boxes should be zero.
+Assuming all series were equally-distributed the slope of the stacked boxes is zero.

 Configuration Settings: